owid/owid-datasets/datasets/Annual CO2 emissions - (Global Carbon Project & CDIAC, 2019)/README.md

 Historical data for Australia in CDIAC from 1820 until 1860 reports negative CO2 emissions.
 In this dataset, pre-1860 data for Australia has been removed.

+Each country and region's share of global carbon dioxide (CO₂) has been calculated by Our World in Data based on annual national emissions data published by the Global Carbon Project (GCP).
+This is calculated as each country's share of the sum of all country emissions plus international aviation and shipping ('bunkers') and 'statistical differences'.

 Data from pre-1959 is sourced from the archived Carbon Dioxide Information Analysis Centre (CDIAC).
 Reference: Tom Boden and Bob Andres (Oak Ridge National Laboratory); Gregg Marland (Appalachian State University).
 Available at: http://cdiac.ornl.gov/

 Data from 1959 onwards is sourced from the Global Carbon Project (2018).